-Indicator Annual / Interim Assessment trigger Performance 1 April Performance 1 April Monitoring Target 2015 - 31 March 2016 2016 - 31 March 2017 Progress towards Implementation in The road schemes identified Progress has been made Progress has been made implementing the road accordance with delivery in Policy SP9 are not on the implementation on the implementation of schemes identified in Policy timetables. delivered in accordance with of the schemes listed in the schemes listed in SP9 in accordance with delivery timetables.
-Policy SP9 which are Policy SP9 which are delivery timetables. within the control of the within the control of the Local Authority.
-Local Authority.
+Indicator Annual / Interim Assessment trigger Performance 1 April Performance 1 April Monitoring Target 2015 - 31 March 2016 2016 - 31 March 2017 Progress towards Implementation in The road schemes identified Progress has been made Progress has been made on implementing the road accordance with delivery in Policy SP9 are not delivered on the implementation of the implementation of the schemes identified in Policy timetables. in accordance with delivery the schemes listed in schemes listed in Policy SP9 SP9 in accordance with timetables.
+Policy SP9 which are which are within the delivery timetables. within the control of the control of the Local Local Authority.
+Authority.